shanika04/apache_skywalking/docs/en/setup/backend/backend-setup.md

 1. [Deploy in kubernetes](backend-k8s.md).
 Guide you to build and use SkyWalking image, and deploy in k8s.
 1. [Choose storage](backend-storage.md).
 As we know, in default quick start, backend is running with H2 DB.
 But clearly, it doesn't fit the product env.
 In here, you could find what other choices do you have.
-Choose the ones you like, we are also welcome anyone to contribute new storage implementor.
+Choose the one you like, we are also welcome anyone to contribute new storage implementor,
 1. [Set receivers](backend-receivers.md).
 You could choose receivers by your requirements, most receivers are harmless, at least our default receivers are.
 You would set and active all receivers provided.
-1. [Open fetchers](backend-fetcher.md).
-You could open different fetchers to read metrics from the target applications.
-These ones works like receivers, but in pulling mode, typically like Prometheus.
 1. [Token authentication](backend-token-auth.md).
 You could add token authentication mechanisms to avoid `OAP` receiving untrusted data.
 1. Do [trace sampling](trace-sampling.md) at backend.
 This sample keep the metrics accurate, only don't save some of traces in storage based on rate.